sachinkr91/api-rest-meetings/libs/javascript/docs/EnterpriseApi.md

 var enterpriseId = 56; // Integer | The ID of the enterprise of interest.
 This value is an integer which can be retrieved for the current user via the Get Enterprise Profile endpoint.

+var user = new BlueJeansOnVideoRestApi.User(); // User | The information about the new user.

 var opts = {
   'forcePasswordChange': true, // Boolean | Forces the user to change his or her password on first log in.
   'sendVerificationMail': true // Boolean | Prevents welcome emails from being sent to the newly created user.